-I'm a lifetime student.
-I'm from Kentucky and in our state, once you hit 65 you can go to college for free.
-So on January 22, my 65th birthday, I'm signing up for classes for the rest of my life.
-I just like learning about anything and everything.
 I've done a lot of different things in my life and hopefully will continue to do so.
 In my experiences, I have been an educator.
 Not a teacher, not saying that at all.
 But as part of being student ambassador at a college, I had to go to one of the local middle schools and teach for a couple of hours a week.

 At the group home where I was a youth counselor, I also taught certain education classes to these teen boys and subbed for the teacher for our on-site school when she was absent.